intel-iot-devkit/restricted-zone-notifier-cpp/README.md

 ## Introduction

-This assembly line virtual fence application is one of a series of reference implementations for Computer Vision (CV) using the OpenVINO™ toolkit.
+This factory virtual fence application is one of a series of reference implementations for Computer Vision (CV) using the OpenVINO™ toolkit.
 This application is designed for a machine mounted camera system that monitors if there are any humans present in a predefined selected assembly line area.
 It sends an alert if there is at least one person detected in the area.

-This example is intended to demonstrate how to ensure the assembly line huamn safety.
+This example is intended to demonstrate how to use CV to improve assembly line safety for human operators and workers.

 ## Requirements